The Epiphany of Jazz Charts

 Or: A Case for Doing Things the Easy Way

-I confided in my roommate Paul my dream of learning how to fluently sightread treble and bass clef simultaneously on piano.
+I confided in my roommate Paul my dream of one day fluently sight-reading treble and bass clef simultaneously for piano.
 He responded by altering my trajectory as a musician.

-We have the place for another month and a half.
-As someone who has been enchanted by pianos ever since the fifth grade when my parents briefly and mysteriously got a standup in our living room only to disappear it for equally unknown reason, it has been nothing short of magical to get a chance to sublet this Ridgewood apartment for that reason alone.
+I’ve been enchanted by pianos of all kinds ever since the fifth grade, when my parents briefly and mysteriously got a standup piano in my childhood home, only for it to disappear a couple years later.
+It’s been nothing short of magical to get a chance to sublet this Ridgewood apartment for that reason alone.

 I digress.
-Paul is a wunderkind musician.
-He is a jazz pianist, guitarist, and his existence showed me that programmer musicians certainly exist with the full inventiveness of traditional ones.
+Paul is a wunderkind of a musician.
+He is a jazz pianist, guitarist, and a former startup for a musical startup.
+HIs very existence showed me that programmer musicians can exist with the full inventiveness of traditional ones.

 Paul listened patiently to my dream of sight reading fluency, and when I was done, he asked me a question.